denoland/deno/docs/npm_nodejs/cdns.md

 - The provide packages and modules in the ES Module format, irrespective of how they are published on npm.
-- They resolve all the dependencies as the modules are served, meaning that all the "magical" Node.js resolution logic is handled by the CDN.
+- They resolve all the dependencies as the modules are served, meaning that all the Node.js specific module resolution logic is handled by the CDN.
 - Often, they inform Deno of type definitions for a package, meaning that Deno can use them to type check your code and provide a better development experience.